MungaiVic/alx-system_engineering-devops/0x01-shell_permissions/README.md

 - This script adds execute permission to the owner and the group owner, and read permission to other users, to the file `hello`

+## 7. Everybody!

+- This script adds execution permission to the owner, the group owner and the other users, to the file `hello`